koher/try-swift-2016/try-swift.md

 ^ The first story is about meeting the `Optional`s.

-^ I believe that _optional types_ are one of the best features in Swift.
+^ I believe that _optionals_ are one of the best features in Swift.
 So why did I get it?

 ^ It started before Swift was born.